-The Board will fully fund the highest ranked project(s) as determine by the Board's selection process, such as use of project selection forms (examples provided in Appendices D and E), by a vote of the Board, or some other process.
+The Board will fully fund, assuming funding sufficient to fully fund this project has been transferred to the lead state, the highest ranked project(s) as determine by the Board's selection process, such as use of project selection forms (examples provided in Appendix DE), by a vote of the Board, or some other process.
 The Board may allocate any remaining funds to the additional projects.
-Only fully funded projects will be contracted and given notice to proceed.
+Only fully funded projects with funding transferred to the lead to state will be contracted and given notice to proceed.
 Larger projects may be phased.